nuccinc/distributed-computing/README.md

 ## Updates

+- Added native installation support for MacOS in `quickstart.sh`
 - Made some clarifications and edits to the [BSD Documentation](https://bookandcode.com/nuccbsd/)
 - Made some clarifications on the Folding@home status and why NUCC is currently using Rosetta@home for COVID-19 research
 - Working on adding `nuccd` support to quickstart scripts.
-- Working on automated native installation for MacOS.
 - Automated native installation for Linux coming soon.

 ---